-The Programme begins in late August each year with an Orientation period and Leadership Launch module running throughout September.
+The programme begins in early August each year with an Orientation period and Leadership Launch module running throughout September.
 This is followed by three study periods: Autumn Term (September to December), Spring Term (January to March), and Summer Term (April to July).

 In addition, a number of block weeks, covering various electives, run outside term time.
 Students are also required to complete a range of exams, assignments and project work over the break periods.
 We recommend you see your study at London Business School as a continuous period of education from September through to June each year, with vacations involving consolidation, preparation and project work, as well as completing your summer internship in the main summer break.

-The core courses are usually taught in three-hour periods (including a short intermission) once a week for 10 weeks.
+The core courses are usually taught in three-hour periods (including a short intermission) once a week for between 5 to 15 weeks.

 The core courses begin with a leadership module, which introduces you to issues and concerns in global general management.
 The rest of the core courses cover different business functions and disciplines, with care taken to help you make the link between the different perspectives covered.
 The courses are sequenced so that there is a logical progression between subjects preparing you for summer internship interviews, especially in finance and consulting, which typically take place in January, some time before other internship interviews.